readyready15728/misc/agonia-notes.md

   ingredients it is more productive to change spot regularly (like every 10-15 explores) to optimize your yield.
 You can see the status of the fertility (from Exhausted to Abundant) of the spot you are in on your Main Page."
+- "On your Character Sheet, underneath your stats, go to 'Evolve'.
+This is where you can increase your stats.
+Your Evolution Points (EPs) depend on the total sum of all your skills (both weapon skills and general skills).
+As you raise your main weapon skill, your crafting skills etc, you will gain extra EPs.
+You can then spend these Evolution Points to increase the stat of your choice."
+- Summary of stats:
+  - "Agility: primary stat for hitting/dodging but does not increase damage."
+  - "Strength: secondary stat for hitting/dodging, strongly affects the amount of damage you deal with each hit.
+Also increases carrying weight by 1 kg."
+  - "Intelligence: lowers the amount of XP required to skill up.
+Its effects applies to all weapon skills and all general skills, no matter the level.
+It is also the secondary stat for Mana points (gives 1 max mana point)."
+  - "Health: primary HP stat (gives 5 Health points).
+Helps with auto-regeneration of HP."
+  - "Endurance: secondary HP stat (gives 2 Health points) and secondary MP stat (1 max mana point).
+Increases carrying weight by 0.25kg.
+Helps with auto-regeneration of HP."
+  - "Instinct: increases chances of spirit catching, item finding, fleeing, blocking someone from fleeing and pretty much everything with a luck factor.
+    Gives a small attack power bonus if lucky.
+Does not affect crafting."
+  - "Will: increases elemental protection by 1%, it is also the primary way to boost Mana increasing maximum mana points by 2, and carrying weight by 0.25kg.
+It also increases your chance to catch spirits."
+- "With regards to weapons, you get experience from each hit.
+Therefore it’s better to wear training weapons when fighting monsters and only use higher tier weapons in emergencies, boss fights or PvP."
+- "When a creature attacks you, look closely at what it does.
+If it 'cuts' you or 'claws' you for example, then that is Slicing damage.
+If it 'stabs you', 'pecks you', 'pierces you' or 'bites' you, then this is most likely Piercing damage.
+And if it 'charges you', 'tramples you', 'punches you', 'headbutts you' or 'throws something at you' then you can bet it is blunt damage."
+- "To defend against physical damage, you need to have a good armor and a good shield (if you are using a 1-handed weapon)."
+- How to make a basic Wood Shield: "You first need to use the Tailoring recipe to craft 2 leather strips using Hides.
+Then you need to go in a forest (green tiles on the map) and use "cut wood" (you have to have the axe in your inventory) and spend about 5-10 turns on it.
+You are not very skilled yet so you will fail to gather logs quite frequently, just keep on going until you have 2 or 3.
+Then use the Woodworking recipes to craft 4 Planks and 3 Thatch from these logs.
+Then you'll have all the ingredients required to use the final Woodworking recipe to craft the Wood Shield.
+If any of the recipes fail, just cut some more logs and keep trying!"
+- To access storage of The Quiet, go to 58, 177 and enter inventory.
+- "OK now, another kind of damage you can get, is elemental damage.
+So far we have identified only two types: poison, and acid.
+Many creatures out there have one of those two elements that can cause extra damage.
+The bad news is, armors and shields are useless against this type of damage.
+What helps though is your Will.
+Just like any other stat, you can increase your Will by spending your Evolution Points in the Evolve Page.
+And here the reduction is a percentage.
+If a monster hits you for 10 poison damage, and your Will is 20, you get a 20% reduction, so you will only suffer 8 damage.
+Understood?"
+- "Will also increases your Mana Points.
+And it also helps you catch spirits better.
+I see your collection of spirits is quite poor.
+Let's practice with Crows, they are easy to get, even for someone like you.
+See the two bridges south-west of cap?
+Go that way, as soon as you are out of the second bridge there will be a waste next to you.
+Explore and walk around in that waste, you will find Crows.
+Try and catch their spirit.
+You just need to kill them, and then hope to get lucky.
+Sometimes you'll get a spirit in the first tries, sometimes you'll need to kill 20, 30 or more before catching their spirit."
+- "You can increase your success rate by raising your Will or your Instinct.
+  As a matter of fact, take this potion of Luwill, and drink it right before you start hunting for crows.
+It will greatly increase your chances of catching a spirit during 24 hours."
+- "You can also see which spirits you have caught by going into your Kill List and then Spirit List."
+- It is possible to get a movement buff in the capital.
+- A few notes on weapons:
+  - Daggers are popular among the Lightfoot.
+  - (One-handed) swords are good all-around weapons, paired with shields.
+  - (One-handed) axes work well with shields as well.
+  - Two-handed swords and polearms require certain "physical capacity" (Strength and Agility, I think).
+  - Blowguns require little Strength but hitting targets with them requires a lot of skill.
+  - Two-handed axes are favored by Dwarr.
+  - Dual swords mean less protection but more chances to hit one's target.
+  - Two-handed hammers are favored by Giants.
+  - "\[Flails\] originate from torture chambers and other places where the object was not to kill quickly and effectively, but to prolong pain until the victim dies of shock.
+Ultimately this is not such a bad outcome on the battlefield either."
+  - Kiith like spears.
+Spears work well with shields.
+- "Now the stronger the monster, and the harder the spirit is to catch.
+A crow requires 10 sorcery, a mammoth requires 380 sorcery.
+You can also stack spirits.
+If you have 70 sorcery, you can carry up to 7 Crow spirits.
+The amount of sorcery XP you receive also depends on the monster.
+A crow spirit will give you 12xp when you catch it.
+A mammoth, over 600xp!"
+- "When your sorcery skill is high enough, there are also a few things you can craft, such as enchanted rings or amulets, in which you inject some spirits."
+- "I think that's enough for this lesson.
+Carry on now.
+Keep raising that main skill of yours.
+When you reach 70, come back to cap, I know Biologist Rwandi is looking for someone to help him on his research.
+You could also try to find some work at the Crafting Guild, a little east of here at 74,162 where Mastersmith Vendrick has recently set up a new world-class smithing forge.
+And there's always the ancient's academy, I will tell you more when you get back."